Chanistar/configure-ad/README.md

-Creating lots of additional users through PowerShell (as an administrator).
+Creating multiple additional users using PowerShell as an administrator.